no Body left behind

 About the Project

-The no Body left behind project will co-design and embed an Integrated Peer-Supported Physical Health Service (IPPHS) for people living with severe mental illness across south eastern Sydney and the whole of Tasmania.
+The no Body left behind project will co-design and embed an Integrated Peer-Supported Physical Health Service (IPPHS) for people living with severe mental illness across South Eastern Sydney and the whole of Tasmania.

 Sustained Improvement